kvgarnet/Proj5_capstone/README.md

 # <a name="authentification-bearer"></a>
 ### Auth0 to use existing API
 If you want to access the real, temporary API, bearer tokens for all 3 roles are included in the `config.py` file.

+### Auth0 for heroku
+#### Create an App
+- create APP
+only difference from auth0 setup for local use is use the heroku URL for callback and logout URL

+- create API
+do not need to recreate API, use above API

 ## Existing Roles